 (c) For WSL that is separately metered at the POI, the WSL will not be included in the determination of whether the generation site is net generation or net Load for the purpose of Settlement.

+(4) For a single POI Generation Resource site that includes an ESR whose charging Load is not receiving WSL treatment or includes a Controllable Load Resource (CLR):

+(a) The portion of Non-WSL ESR Charging Load or CLR Load supplied from the grid will be adjusted for Distribution Losses and Transmission Losses;

+(b) The portion of Non-WSL ESR Charging Load or CLR Load supplied from the co-located generation will not be adjusted for Distribution Losses and Transmission Losses;

+(c) The total Non-WSL ESR Charging Load or CLR Load will be adjusted for UFE; and

+(d) For sites with multiple ESRs and/or CLRs, an ESI ID is required for each ESR and CLR and the unadjusted energy supplied from the grid will be allocated to each ESI ID based upon Load Ratio Share (LRS) using metered Non-WSL ESR Charging Load or CLR Load or calculated Non-WSL ESR Charging Load.
-(4) For an ESR that has separately metered its charging Load, but elects not to receive WSL treatment, the Non-WSL ESR Charging Load for the 15-minute interval shall be determined using the metered ESR charging Load.

-(5) For an ESR that has not separately metered its charging Load, or has forfeited WSL treatment pursuant to paragraph (3) of Section 10.2.4, Resource Entity Calculation and Telemetry of ESR Auxiliary Load Values, the Non-WSL ESR Charging Load for the 15-minute interval shall be equal to the total metered ESR Load minus auxiliary Load, where auxiliary Load is calculated as the greater of the following:
+(5) For a single POI Generation Resource site that includes an ESR that has separately metered its charging Load but elects not to receive WSL treatment, the Non-WSL ESR Charging Load for the 15-minute interval shall be determined using the metered ESR Charging Load.(6) For an ESR that has not separately metered its charging Load, or has forfeited WSL treatment pursuant to paragraph (3) of Section 10.2.4, Resource Entity Calculation and Telemetry of ESR Auxiliary Load Values, the Non-WSL ESR Charging Load for the 15-minute interval shall be equal to the total metered ESR Load minus auxiliary Load, where auxiliary Load is calculated as the greater of the following:

 (a) The lesser of the total metered ESR Load or X MWh, where X is calculated as 15% of the ESR’s nameplate capacity multiplied by 0.25; or

 (b) 15% of the total metered ESR Load for the 15-minute interval.

+(7) For a single POI Generation Resource site that includes a CLR, CLR Load shall be metered with an EPS Meter and will be considered as Generation Resource production to determine the net flows for Settlement of the corresponding generation site.